William-King977/eng84_terraform/AWS Load Balancing and Auto Scaling Guide/README.md

 1. Select the Auto Scaling Group you just created
 2. Edit Group details
 3. Adjust the minimum, desired and maximum capacity, then instances will be launched/terminated based on what you input
+4. Each new web instance will have the app running (and posts works!)